Introduction

 """

-Return predicted value
+Return predicted values

 Parameters